All Episodes

 Oh, yes, very definitely.

-They know we want everything that the inspector general has, minus the transcripts of grand jury testimony, which we cannot get under this subpoena.
+They know we want everything that the Inspector General has minus the transcripts of grand jury testimony, which we cannot get under this subpoena.

 But everything else we want.

-793 about mishandling and destroying classified and top secret and special access programming.
+I mentioned 18 USC 793 about mishandling and destroying classified and top secret and special access programming.

-as as the chairman of the House Judiciary Committee and you subpoenaed email records and and I just decided to delete about oh let me guess 33,000 of them just to pull a number out of thin air I just deleted them and I acid wash my hard drive with bleach bit and then I broke up any devices where those emails might be on as well would you say I was trying or attempting to obstruct justice Is that a crime?
+If you subpoenaed Sean Hannity as the chairman of the House Judiciary Committee and you subpoenaed email records and I just decided to delete about, oh, let me guess, 33,000 of them, just to pull a number out of thin air.

-How long ago, if I if I'm not mistaken, didn't Chasen Chaffetz subpoena this this information a long time ago?
+How long ago, if I'm not mistaken, didn't Jason Chaffetz subpoena this information a long time ago, like a year, year and a half ago?

-Uh but it is it is um uh information that uh relates to the entire gamut of things that the FBI did during the 2016 presidential election, and then going into 2017, and by the way, this should be bipartisan Democrats independence,
+I don't think it's the same information, but it is information that relates to the entire gamut of things that the FBI did during the 2016 presidential election and then going into 2017.

 So this is something that we shouldn't allow to go on and have the same kind of atmosphere infecting the 2020 presidential election.